aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 - `pattern`: Validates the value of a property in a target node against the provided regular expression
 - `maxCount`: Validates the maximum number of values that the target node can have for a property
 - `minCount`: Validates the minimum number of values that the target node can have for a property
+- `exactCount`: Validates the exact number of values that the target node can have for a property
 - `minExclusive`: Validates the minimum value that a value in a property of the target node can have
 - `maxExclusive`: Validates the maximum value that a value in a property of the target node can have
 - `minInclusive`:Validates the minimum or equal value that a value in a property of the target node can have